 (804) 729-0046 or toll-free at (888) 824-7383

-Copperhead Snakes Removal in Virginia.
+Copperhead Snakes Removal in Central Virginia.
 Did you know that Copper head snakes are one of the most feared snakes in Virginia and throughout the United States?
 Service calls involving copperhead snakes is the most common snake call we receive as wildlife removal technicians.
 Although the least venomous of Virginia’s three venomous snakes (Rattlesnakes and Water Moccasins are the other two), these snakes are the most fear by Virginian’s and can be very dangerous!

 Another fear that homeowners have is that their beloved pet dog or cat will receive a lethal snakebite from a copperhead snake.
 We can relate to this concern from a personal standpoint.
 Our Bull Mastiff, Bud, was recently bitten by a Copperhead.
 There was obvious swelling around Bud’s mouth and head, so off to the vet we went.
 Because of the swelling and the possibility of his airway being restricted, Bud was immediately given an IV (Intravenous Therapy).
 They also gave him pain medicine because snake bites can be extremely painful, and as a precaution against infection he was given an antibiotic.
 Snake anti-venom was not given and is usually not necessary for Copperhead snake bites.
 We often get calls from potential customers stating, “A Copperhead has bitten my dog or cat.”
 Many times they want to know if Copperhead bites are lethal and if they should take their pet to the vet.
 The short answer is YES – Take Your Pet To The Vet.
 While Copperhead snake bites are rarely lethal, the care and any treatment decisions involving your pet are best made by your vet.